pedro-abundio-wang/deep-learning/1 neural-networks-and-deep-learning/Readme.md

 - Calculus chain rule says:
   If `x -> y -> z`          (x effect y and y effects z) Then `d(z)/d(x) = d(z)/d(y) * d(y)/d(x)`
-- The video illustrates a big example.
   - ![](Images/03.png)
-- We compute the derivatives on a graph from right to left and it will be a lot more easier.
+- We compute the derivatives on a graph from top to bottom and it will be a lot more easier.
 - `dvar` means the derivatives of a final output variable with respect to various intermediate quantities.

 ### Logistic Regression Gradient Descent